Robust Perception-Based Navigation using PAC-NMPC with a Learned Value Function

-We trained the actor and critic in simulation with the stochastic bicycle model and a 64 beam $360^\circ$ lidar with a minimum range of $\ell_{min} = 0.1$ meters and maximum range of $\ell_{max} = 10$ meters.
-Non-detections in the lidar measurement were set to the maximum range.

-Randomly sampled training environments consisted of an initial state, $\bx_I$, a goal state $\bx_G$, and obstacles. $\bx_I$ and $\bx_G$ were uniformly sampled between $\bx_{min} = [0 \ 0 \ -\pi \ 0 \ -0.4]^T$ and $\bx_{max} = [25 \ 25 \ -\pi \ 0 \ 0.4]^T$.
-The number of obstacles was uniformly sampled between $0$ and $50$, the radius of each obstacle was uniformly sampled between $0.25$ and $1.5$ meters, and the obstacle positions were randomly sampled between $\bp_{min} = [0 \ 0]^T$ and $\bp_{max} = [25 \ 25]^T$.
-If $\bx_I$ or $\bx_G$ were in collision with an obstacle, the environment was discarded.
-When a training episode reached 250 steps, the system violated a constraint, or the system reached the goal, the episode ended and a new environment was sampled.

-The MDP state, $\bs$, consisted of the velocity, the tangent of the steering angle, the range to the goal, cosine and sine of the bearing to the goal, and the lidar measurement.
+We trained the actor and critic in simulation with the stochastic bicycle model and a 64 beam $360^\circ$ LiDAR.
+The MDP state, $\bs_t$, consists of the normalized velocity, normalized tangent of the steering angle, normalized range to the goal, cosine and sine of the bearing to the goal, and normalized LiDAR measurement.
+The reward directly mirrors the NMPC costs and constraints (Eq. \ref{eq:reward_function}) with $\gamma_r = 1000$.
+We used shallow, fully connected neural networks as the function approximators for $\bpi^{\bphi}(\bs_t)$ and $Q^{\bpsi}(\bs_t, \ba_t)$.
+Simulations were run on a laptop with an Intel Core i-9-13900H CPU and a Nvidia GeForce RTX 4080 Max-Q GPU.

-This MDP state normalizes the NMPC state, includes the lidar measurement, and precomputes several trigonometric functions.

-We use shallow, fully connected neural networks as the function approximators for $\pi^\phi(\bs)$ and $Q^\psi(\bs, \ba)$.
-Each neural network has two hidden layers with 256 nodes, ReLU activation functions, and 10\% dropout after each hidden layer.
-When using the learned value function for the terminal cost and constraint, we sample dropout masks to incorporate network uncertainty into the PAC bound computation.
-We train the networks until the mean actor loss, evaluated over 100 training steps, stops improving.
-For this experiment, it trained in around 1.8 million steps, which took 1.9 hours.